Doctoral Degree Special Requirements

 These materials must be submitted by the deadlines posted on the ETD website for the semester in which you are graduating.
 If you do not submit the required materials by the deadline, CCAS will not be able to clear you for graduation.
 You will then need to register for the next semester and reapply for graduation.

 Formatting guidelines are noted on the ETD site.
 The guidelines are designed to produce documents that are uniform in style, but they also allow for the particular requirements of various disciplines.

 The certification page in the dissertation should only include the core research committee (director/co-director and two readers).
 Please use academic titles only (you can find this information in the University Bulletin).
 Do not use titles such as Dr., PhD, or MD.

-You must pay ProQuest/UMI fee directly on line.
-The amount charged will depend on the publishing option chosen by you.
+You must pay any ProQuest fees directly online.
+The amount charged will depend on the publishing options you choose.
 GW recommends students choose the Open Access option in the interest of making their scholarship as accessible as possible.